log2timeline/dftimewolf/docs/recipe-list.md

 ## `aws_turbinia_ts`

-Copies EBS volumes from within AWS, transfers them to GCP, analyses with turbinia and outputs the results to timesketch.
+Copies EBS volumes from within AWS, transfers them to GCP, analyses with Turbinia and exports the results to Timesketch.

 **Details:**

-Copies EBS volumes from within AWS, transfers them to GCP, analyses with turbinia and outputs the results to timesketch.
+Copies EBS volumes from within AWS, uses buckets and cloud-to-cloud operations to transfer the data to GCP.
+Once in GCP, a persistend disk is created and a job is added to the Turbinia queue to start analysis.
+The resulting Plaso file is then exported to Timesketch.

 Modules: `AWSVolumeSnapshotCollector`, `AWSSnapshotS3CopyCollector`, `S3ToGCSCopy`, `GCSToGCEImage`, `GCEDiskFromImage`, `TurbiniaGCPProcessorThreaded`, `TimesketchExporterThreaded`